REVIEW: Tom Hardy's Giddy VENOM Performance Is Wasted In Otherwise Lazy SONY Effort

 SPOILER FREE: If you thought VENOM would never work in a Spider-Man-less film, prepare to be shocked as Hardy's Brock/Venom is the ONLY thing that works about this obviously-rushed Sony cash-in.

 Trailers for Sony's VENOM have been divisive, to put it plainly.
-On one hand, a lot of what was shown played right into what fans would expect from a film based on Spider-Man's most beloved modern-era nemesis.
-On the flip side, though, something felt... off... in every single trailer, and it wasn't the obvious absence of Spider-Man.
+Much of what was shown played right into what we'd expect from Spider-Man's most beloved modern-era nemesis.
+Throughout something has felt... off, though, and it wasn't the obvious absence of Spider-Man.

-From the get-go, this movie's lack of crafting, for lack of a better word, becomes immediately apparent, and from this all its issues spiral.
-The opening sequence, specifically, consists of shockingly half-baked effects work, leading into a main plot of even lesser-baked dialogue and the usual over-explaining-of-sciencey-things lesser scripts tend to fall prey to.
+From the get-go, VENOM's lack of craftsmanship becomes immediately apparent, and from this a lackluster, hodge-podge adventure spews forth.
+The opening sequence, specifically, consists of shockingly half-baked effects work, leading into a main plot of even lesser-baked dialogue and the usual over-explaining-of-sciencey-things such lazy scripts fall prey to.

 Venom may not have his classic white spider insignia, but every other inch of the character is just as you'd want a live-action version to be.
 Courtesy of Columbia Pictures.

-Then Hardy's Eddie Brock, a constantly-struggling journalist, becomes Venom, and the movie jumps into a fun place.
+Then we have Eddie Brock (presented by every weird tick and bead of sweat at Tom Hardy's disposal), a constantly-struggling journalist, becomes Venom, and the movie jumps into a fun place.
 It takes entirely too long to get to this point, but when Brock and his symbiotic parasite's duality do their thing - it works.
 How about that?
 There was no doubt in my mind from the trailers that it would be Venom himself that sunk his own movie; this coming from a massive fan of the character and comics.
 I was, in fact, absolutely wrong.

 Once Venom enters the picture, Hardy's character work is a blast to watch, and we're treated to a hilarious one-man buddy comedy that shines amid a whole lotta' below-average fare.